zymh/brainvr/content/member/example.md

 # please keep the size under 200 kB
 [header]
 image = "image_name.jpg"
-caption = Whatever you wna tot describe the image you sent me"
+caption = "Whatever you wna tot describe the image you sent me"

 ## List of educations - just EXACTLY KEEP THE FORMAT
 # If you wnat to have more or less, just copy paste the each block